Backed by academic research and market data.

 In a home sale, commission is the fee the seller agrees to pay for professional representation.
 It’s usually a percentage of the final sale price and is split between the listing agent and the buyer’s agent.

-The most commonly cited total commission is 5%, but there’s no fixed rate.
-Actual commissions vary (roughly 3%–7%) by region, property type, and service scope.
-The 5% figure persists largely due to industry convention—not regulation.
+Across Canada, the most commonly cited combined commission is 5%, but there’s no fixed rate.
+Actual commissions vary (roughly 3%–7%) by province or territory, city, property type, and service scope.
+The 5% figure persists largely due to industry convention — not regulation.

 What about residential leases?